Updated: February 2023

 Believe me, I understand that few us wants this to be the starting point for our content marketing efforts.
 Certainly not the executives at the brands eager to dive into the fray after seeing competitors enjoy success.
 And marketers, too, are eager to get their content creation/content promotion/content amplification fix on.

-That’s because the strategy behind the creation of content was largely (if not entirely) ignored.
+That’s because the strategy behind the creation of the content was largely (if not entirely) ignored.

 Think about it.
 When we sit down with directors, vice presidents, CMOs and CEOs who’re looking to begin the content marketing journey, the information typically shared with us is almost always sad: